hitanshud123/DataCurveTakehome/README.md

 - **Frontend**: React, Next.js, Tailwind, TypeScript, Monaco Code Editor
 - **Backend**: FastAPI, Docker, AWS Lambda Functions
 - **Database**: MySQL (hosted on Railway)
+  - The database has an extra table for Users.
+I added this because I would like to extend this project by adding users in the future!

 ## File Structure